TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

-The IR Policy is written in an authoritative voice.
-It sets forth requirements, what SHALL be done and, when flexibility is offered, what SHOULD be done.
+Policy documents are typically written in a formal, prescriptive tone to define standards and expectations.
 Some reminder-level explanations and clarifying points may be made to help emphasize requirements and guidance points.

 - [Purpose and Introduction](#purpose-and-introduction)
 - [Scope](#scope)